helenjwang/pdsnd_github/2_bikeshare/README.md

 To use the project-
 1. Place the <i>bikeshare.py</i> file and all the CSV files in the same folder.
 2. Run the python in the required environment -- I will recommend run in the PyCharm
-## Resources
+## ResourcesTo complete the project, I used my knowledge which I gained over the course of studying the Python Foundation Nanodegree Program on Udacity.

-To complete the project, I used my knowledge which I gained over the course of studying the Python Foundation Nanodegree Program on Udacity.
+I will also recommend to do more outlier analysis beyond the requirement of the work.
 Reference list
 1. [Stackoverflow](https://stackoverflow.com/)
 2. [Python documentation](https://docs.python.org/3/library/)